PratikAmonkar/string_utility/README.md

 working with strings in Dart and Flutter.
 The package includes functions for trimming, capitalizing, reversing, retrieving words, and many more.

+> ⭐️ If you find this package useful, please consider giving it a **star** on [GitHub](https://github.com/PratikAmonkar/string_utility) – it helps others to discover it!

 ## Features

 - `ifEmpty`: Returns a default value if a string is empty.